 - A regular purchase APR of 14.99% APR

-Of course you would be free to accept or decline the counteroffer and, should you decline the offer, the card issuer would be required to mail you an adverse action letter.
+Of course, you would be free to accept or decline the counteroffer.
+Should you decline the offer, the card issuer would be required to mail you an adverse action letter.

 Interest Rate Increase